 I had clearly discovered a UAF (use after free) vulnerability here.

 First I wanted to to leak a couple of GOT addresses in order to understand which libc version was running on the remote machine, and after knowing that, overwriting some GOT entries or the free_hook.
 For this reason, the first thing I focused on was getting a read what where primitive, which I could use for this scope.

 Create a read what where primitive

-So let’s give a look how the memory of the objects are organized:
+So let’s take a look at how the memory of the objects is organized:

 That means that if I can artificially craft a book with a title pointer pointing to a memory location I want to dump, I can dump any number of bytes of any location.
 Let’s further analyze the functionalities the program offers us.
-Let’s give a closer look to the ‘add_page’ functionality inside the “fetch” function:
+Let’s take a closer look at the ‘add_page’ functionality inside the “fetch” function:

 Looking at the analyzed binary in ghidra, I noticed that the add_page function was part of the Book object itself:

-I see that the size of the page is asked and read from standard input (line 12 and 13) and then this exact size is allocated in memory (line 16).
-Then the content of the page is asked (line 17) and read from stdin (line 18).
-At the end the new page is pushed to the vector of pages of this book (line 19).
+I see that the size of the page is asked for and read from standard input (line 12 and 13) and then this exact size is allocated in memory (line 16).
+Then the content of the page is asked for (line 17) and read from stdin (line 18).
+At the end, the new page is pushed to the vector of pages of this book (line 19).

 With this functionality, I can allocate an arbitrary heap chunk in memory (choosing size and content).
 Great!
 I can fake our book now!